Communication

 - C-ID:C-ID COMM 190

-This course is a detailed study of persuasive discourse through an understanding of basic communication principles.
-Emphasis is placed on the use of proofs, language, and logical thinking.
+This course is a detailed study and practice of persuasive oral discourse in a democratic society.
+Through an understanding of the theoretical foundations of creating and sharing knowledge, students will learn to effectively use compelling arguments to appeal to diverse audiences.
+Emphasis is placed on the use of proofs, language, delivery, and ethical practices.
 Audio- and/or video-recording equipment may be used as an aid for self-analysis and improvement.
 This course is formerly known as SPEECH 302.

 Upon completion of this course, the student will be able to:

-- demonstrate the skills necessary for open and respectful communication of diverse ideas and beliefs.
+- demonstrate rhetorical sensitivity and skills necessary for open and respectful communication of diverse ideas and beliefs.

 COMM 311 Argumentation and Debate